 UNC is once again a hostage of the teachers' unions.
 This time, ADIUC has declared a 48-hour strike in the middle of exam periods, affecting thousands of students.
 The measure, with a strong ideological imprint, seeks to wear down the national government despite the recent budget increases granted by the Ministry of Human Capital.

-The formal demand is for wages, but the unions' statements do not hide their partisan content.
+The formal demand is for salaries, but the unions' statements do not hide their partisan content.
 They speak of "dismantling of the public system," "neoliberal adjustment," and an alleged state persecution.
 This is the same discourse repeated by Kirchnerist sectors that managed education for two decades without solving its structural problems.

 Defense of corruption